101 Things To Do In Loch Lomond

 The two main cruise operators on Loch Lomond also run water bus services.
 The routes include connections Luss with Inchcailloch Island, Rowardennan, Balloch and Balmaha.
 Tarbert has connections to and from Inversnaid and Rowardennan.
 Check the websites of Cruise Loch Lomond and Sweeney’s Cruises for their timetables and fares.

-An interesting feature on the West Highland Way walk, the falls at Inversnaid are next to the hotel.
+An interesting feature on the West Highland Way walk, are Arklet Falls at Inversnaid are next to the hotel.
 You get a good view of them on a Cruise Loch Lomond pleasure boat.

 097 Buy local produce at a farmers market